Ecwid/ecwid-api-docs/includes/_startersite.md

 **HTTP Status** | Description
 --------- | -----------| -----------
-500 | Uploading of the image file failed or there was an internal server error while processing a file 400 | Request parameters are malformed
+400 | Request parameters are malformed
+415 | Unsupported content-type: expected `application/octet-stream`
 422 | The uploaded file is not an image
+500 | Uploading of the image file failed or there was an internal server error while processing a file

 #### Error response body (optional)